coracle-social/coracle/README.md

 - [ ] Make user a livequery instead of a store
 - [ ] Figure out if multiple relays congest response times because we wait for all eose
 - [ ] Set default relay when storage is empty
+- [ ] Are connections closed when a relay is removed?
 - https://vitejs.dev/guide/features.html#web-workers
 - https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers
 - https://web.dev/module-workers/